 Not long after a life-threatening car accident, former SNL cast member and 30 Rock star Tracy Morgan hosted the show and gave a hilarious monologue.
 It wasn’t so much just Morgan doing straight comedy as it was the subject matter, which was emotional.

 He did a brief sketch during the monologue with his 30 Rock co-stars, Tina Fey, Alec Baldwin, Jane Krakowski, and Jack McBrayer, and it was spot on for those that were a fan of the show.

-Next: Another former cast member with a great monologue
+Next: A frequent guest star with a great monologue

 9. Steve Martin

 Following one of the greatest cold opens of all time, in which Steve Martin sings “Not Gonna Phone it in Tonight,” Martin gives a short but excellent monologue.
-He makes sure to mention the current cast, being a former cast member himself, expertly flubbing several of their names.
+He makes sure to mention the current cast, expertly flubbing several of their names.